expo/expo/docs/pages/versions/unversioned/sdk/in-app-purchases.md

         </View>
     );
 }

+// To replace a subscription on Android await purchaseItemAsync('gold_monthly', 'gold_yearly');
 ```

 ### `InAppPurchases.finishTransactionAsync(purchase: Purchase, consumeItem: boolean)`

 Marks a transaction as completed.
 This must be called on successful purchases only after you have successfully processed the transaction and unlocked the functionality purchased by the user.

 On Android, this will either "acknowledge" or "consume" the purchase depending on the value of `consumeItem`.
-Consuming a purchase allows it to be bought more than once.
+Acknowledging indicates that this is a one time purchase (e.g. premium upgrade), whereas consuming a purchase allows it to be bought more than once.
 You cannot buy an item again until it's consumed.
 Both consuming and acknowledging let Google know that you are done processing the transaction.
-Acknowledging indicates that this is a one time purchase (e.g. premium upgrade), rather than a consumable.
 If you do not acknowledge or consume a purchase within three days, the user automatically receives a refund, and Google Play revokes the purchase.

 On iOS, this will mark the transaction as finished and prevent it from reappearing in the purchase listener callback.
 It will also let the user know their purchase was successful.